My Unfinished Business with Sicily - Part 1 - The West

 Sicily’s incredible position between Europe and Africa has made it a melting pot of cultures for centuries, which gives the island its unique, vibrant character.
 Though it boasts a rich tapestry of heritage, it still often gets overlooked or left out of the typical Italian itinerary by many travellers in favour of more popular spots.

-Our two-week exploration of this captivating island in Italy's deep south left me eager for more, and I am not just talking about the delicious food—arancini, cannoli, and granitas!
-Sicily, the largest island in the Mediterranean, is a treasure waiting to be explored!
-To truly immerse ourselves, we picked two wonderful base towns: vibrant Palermo on the west side for the first week and charming Syracuse on the east for the second week.
+Our two-week exploration of this captivating island in Italy's deep south left me eager for more, and I am not just talking about the delicious food: arancini, cannoli, and granitas!
+Sicily, the largest island in the Mediterranean, feels less like a destination and more like something you slowly uncover.
+To make the most of it, we split our time between two excellent bases: lively Palermo on the west coast for the first week, and the more laid-back, charming Syracuse on the east for the second.

 Palermo